openforis/sepal-doc/docs/source/feature/project.rst

 Edit recipies
 ^^^^^^^^^^^^^

 Recipe behavior can be edited directly from this view.
-Click the :btn:`<fa-solid fa-edit> Edit` button to open the edition interface.
+Click the :btn:`<fa-solid fa-pen-to-square> Edit` button to open the edition interface.

 .. thumbnail:: ../_images/feature/project/edit-recipes.png
     :title: The recipe edit interface